puppetlabs/pcp-broker/doc/configuration.md

   brokers).
 Defaults to 90s.
 * max-connections: The maximum number of clients that can connect to the broker.
 Defaults to 0, which is interpreted as unlimited.
+* max-message-size: The maximum message size, specified in bytes.
+Defaults to 64 MB.
+This value can be overriden and reduced to something smaller as desired.
 ```
 pcp-broker: {
     controller-uris: ["wss://broker.example.com:8143/server", "wss://broker2.example.com:8143/server"],